toledy/spotify/advanced_models.md

 *
 {: toc}

-## Strategy of Fitting Ensemble Models:
+**Strategy of Fitting Advanced Models**<br/>

-1) **Data Pre-Processing**: after reading the dataframe, we first split the training/test data by (90%-10% split) due to the small size of the dataset, then standardize the numerical columns before fitting the models, and finally checking for any missing data and impute accordingly.
+1) **Data Pre-Processing**: After reading in the dataframe, we first split the training/test data by (90%-10% split) due to the small size of the dataset.
+Then,we standardize the numerical columns, and finally we check for any missing data and imput accordingly.

 2) **Model Score Function**: for the simplicity of model summary, we will create a model scoring function encompassing the following 6 metrics <br/>
 - $R^2$ (R Squared)